dodzikojo/Weather-Dashboard/README.md

 ## Notes
 ### Node.js Implementation
-I explored and implemented the use of Node.js for the first on a project.
-Node.js provided the functionality to retrieve a collection of over 14,000 cities world wide.
+I explored and implemented the use of Node.js for the first time on a project.
+Node.js provided the functionality to retrieve a collection of over 14,000 cities world wide using the [cities.json](https://github.com/lutangar/cities.json) package.
 This allows the application to show a list of cities based on the values the user enters during the search.

 ### Getting User's Current Location
 The application implements the use of Javascript Geolocation API as it provides a great and standard way to request a user for its location.
 This action does not trigger until the user selects an option to retrieve the device's current location.